go-rod/rod/.github/CONTRIBUTING.md

 ### Detect goroutine leak

-Because parallel execution will pollution the global goroutine stack.
-By default, the goroutine leak detection for each test will be disabled, but the detection for the whole test program will still work as well.
-To enable detection for each test, just let the `go test -parallel=1`.
+Because parallel execution will pollution the global goroutine stack, by default, the goroutine leak detection for each test will be disabled, but the detection for the whole test program will still work as well.
+To enable detection for each test, just use `go test -parallel=1`.

 ## Convention of the git commit message